bgoonz/python-gitbook/_BACKUP/curriculum/untitled-1/untitled-1.md

-# DFS
+DFS
+===

-**Depth-first search \(DFS\)** is an [algorithm](https://brilliant.org/wiki/algorithm/) for searching a [graph](https://brilliant.org/wiki/depth-first-search-dfs/%28https://brilliant.org/wiki/graphs/%29) or [tree](https://brilliant.org/wiki/trees-basic/) data structure.
-The algorithm starts at the root \(top\) node of a tree and goes as far as it can down a given branch \(path\), then backtracks until it finds an unexplored path, and then explores it.
+**Depth-first search (DFS)** is an [algorithm](https://brilliant.org/wiki/algorithm/) for searching a [graph](https://brilliant.org/wiki/depth-first-search-dfs/%28https://brilliant.org/wiki/graphs/%29) or [tree](https://brilliant.org/wiki/trees-basic/) data structure.
+The algorithm starts at the root (top) node of a tree and goes as far as it can down a given branch (path), then backtracks until it finds an unexplored path, and then explores it.
 The algorithm does this until the entire graph has been explored.
 Many problems in computer science can be thought of in terms of graphs.
 For example, analyzing networks, mapping routes, scheduling, and finding [spanning trees](https://brilliant.org/wiki/spanning-trees/) are graph problems.
 To analyze these problems, [graph-search algorithms](https://brilliant.org/wiki/graph-search-algorithm/) like depth-first search are useful.

 Depth-first searches are often used as subroutines in other more complex algorithms.
 For example, the [matching algorithm](https://brilliant.org/wiki/matching-algorithms/), [Hopcroft–Karp](https://brilliant.org/wiki/hopcroft-karp/), uses a DFS as part of its algorithm to help to find a [matching](https://brilliant.org/wiki/matching/) in a graph.
 DFS is also used in [tree-traversal](https://brilliant.org/wiki/traversals/) algorithms, also known as tree searches, which have applications in the [traveling-salesman problem](https://brilliant.org/wiki/travelling-salesman-problem/) and the [Ford-Fulkerson algorithm](https://brilliant.org/wiki/ford-fulkerson-algorithm/).